amithjkamath/amithjkamath.github.io/_news/announcement_18.md

 related_posts: false
 ---

-:scroll: Our 3 minute pitch about AI in radiotherapy research happened to win the Falling Walls Fribourg 2024 event.
+:mega: Our 3 minute pitch about AI in radiotherapy research happened to win the Falling Walls Fribourg 2024 event.
 Next stop: Berlin in November.